Move from a state of loneliness and isolation to a place of safety and connection.

 Rich and rewarding relationships are a fundamental component of happiness.

 At Kindred Psychology, we believe that individual therapy can be a powerful way for people to improve their relationships; it is not always necessary for a partner, significant other, or family member to be in attendance.

 We work with couples and families of all configurations, including LGBTQ+, heterosexual, monogamous, nuclear, blended, chosen, and polyamorous relationship structures.
 We also offer a variety of group therapy services, as we have found groups to be an extremely beneficial modality for those seeking to improve their relationship skills and feelings of connectedness with others.

 At Kindred Psychology, we have been approved by the Gottman Institute to administer the Gottman Relationship Checkup, an assessment that evaluates a couple’s strengths and challenges, provides detailed clinical feedback, and suggests a treatment plan with specific recommendations for intervention.
 Fully HIPAA compliant, the questionnaire consists of 480 questions about important areas such as friendship, intimacy, emotions, conflict, values, and trust, as well as parenting, housework, finances, individual areas of concern.
 Developed from over 40 years of research, this relationship assessment relies on intensive, detailed, and evidence-based information to help clinicians and couples understand why relationships succeed or fail.

 Clinicians at Kindred Psychology are trained to give you the insights and tools you need to create satisfying relationships with others, no matter the circumstances of your relationship(s).
-Please connect with us here to schedule an appointment for our couples therapy and relationship counseling services.
+Camie Nitzel PhD, Nicole Lozano PhD, Lawrence Chatters PhD, and Jake Lozier MA are our clinicians who provide couples therapy and relationship counseling services.
+Please connect with us here to schedule an appointment.